web3normad/blockchain-assessment/README.md

 ## What The Assessment Endpoint Does

-When you call `/api/YourNameApiTest`, the server will:
+When you call `/api/web3normadApiTest`, the server will:

 1. **Connect to Ethereum Mainnet** using a public RPC endpoint
 2. **Query the USDC smart contract** for:
    - Token name and symbol
    - Total supply
-   - Balance of a sample wallet (Binance)
+   - Balance of a sample wallet
 3. **Print detailed results to console** as required
 4. **Return JSON response** with all the data